Article_Banner_Trust_in_the_food_system.webp

 Why is trust so important for our food system?

-From a company or brand perspective, trust may be important as it will lead to more customers and an increased sale of products.
-Yet, from a system perspective, there is much more at play than just sales.
+From a company or brand perspective, trust is important as it may lead to more customers and an increased sale of products.
 Consumers not only decide what to buy but also from whom and where they will purchase a product.
 Trust also plays an important role when it comes to introducing new innovations to the market as well as tackling health and environmental challenges.

 What influences trust in the food system?

 The reason why trust can be undermined is easily summed up.
 Negative press.
-Ranging anywhere from food scandals to unveiling unfair working conditions of producers.
-For example, when horse meat was found mixed into the beef of frozen lasagne, a lot of us started losing trust in the producers and food safety authorities, because we thought: ‘shouldn’t there have been measures in place that ensure that these things don’t happen?’
+Ranging from food scandals to unveiling unfair working conditions of producers.
+For example, when horse meat was found mixed into the beef of frozen lasagne, many of us started losing trust in the producers and food safety authorities because we thought: ‘Shouldn’t there have been measures in place that ensure that these things don’t happen?’

 Another detractor of trust comes from the fact that almost all of our food is produced ‘behind closed doors’ as far as consumers are concerned.
-Then, when unexpected practices come to light, we start questioning the entire system and all actors within it.
-It’s quite similar to how we lose trust in people in our personal lives, for example when they lie to us, or cheat or act in a way that we don’t agree with or expected and our trust in them has been breached.
+Then, when unexpected practices come to light, we start questioning the entire system and its actors.
+It’s quite similar to how we lose trust in people in our personal lives, for example, when they lie to us, cheat or act in a way that we don’t agree with or expect, our trust in them has been breached.

 A complicated connection to the origins of our food

-Every country perceives their food system a little differently and each prides themselves on different things.
+Every country perceives their food system differently, and each prides itself on different things.
 In Italy, for example, a big focus is put on local and national products, whereas Poland is most proud of their exports and their products enjoying a good reputation abroad.

 Who do we trust the most?

-Despite the different country-focuses, farmers were the most trusted actor along the food chain in every country.
+Farmers were the most trusted actors along the food chain in every country.
 The second most trusted actors were the food retailers, followed by manufacturers, restaurants and catering and, lastly, food authorities.

-Since the coronavirus pandemic, people said that they trust farmers and food retailers even more than before the pandemic.
-They possibly trust these more now, seeing that they were able to provide enough food, with rarely any shortages.
+Since the coronavirus pandemic, people said they trust farmers and food retailers even more than before the pandemic.
+They possibly trust these more now, seeing that they could provide enough food, with rarely any shortages.
 Yet, the widespread panic buying showed that not all people trust their local food system equally - opting to stock up.

 It seems that we most trust those that have been around the longest.
-Agriculture has been practiced for hundreds of years so we feel we know what farmers do, but with new developments we’re a bit more cautious and even suspicious.
+Agriculture has been practised for hundreds of years, so we feel we know what farmers do, but with new developments, we’re a bit more cautious and even suspicious.
 Our trust has to be earned.
-So how can consumer trust be improved, especially in a world that’s facing quite a few challenges in its food system?
+So how can consumer trust be improved, especially in a world facing quite a few challenges in its food system?

 What are some solutions to increase trust?